-Post-Production closed captions are a text alternative to video content that contains all auditory information included in the video.
-For pre-recorded videos like news announcements or course lectures, post-production captions are legally required for creating inclusive media.
-Since 2019, automatic speech recognition (ASR) post-production captioning has been available through Kaltura.
-In summer 2020, a professional requestable captioning service was added.
-As of December 21, 2020, any Zoom cloud recordings will be automatically captioned using machine generated captions (70-90% accuracy rate).
-Any recordings that will be shared through a public facing website or Canvas course should be edited for accuracy using the Captioning Key Guidelines and built-in captioning editor in Kaltura.
-Machine generate captions can be requested for any video stored in Kaltura following the self-service instructions.
-Pre-approval for professional captioning can be requested for videos stored in Kaltura by completing the request form.
+Post-Production captions are a text alternative to video content that contains all auditory information included in the video.
+For pre-recorded videos like news announcements or course lectures, post-production captions are legally required.
+As of December 21, 2020, Zoom cloud recordings are automatically captioned using machine-generated captions (70-90% accuracy rate).
+Any recordings that will be shared through a public-facing website or Canvas course should be edited for accuracy using the Captioning Key Guidelines and built-in captioning editor in Kaltura or by requesting 99% accurate professional captioning.
+Machine-generated captions are generated by default for any video uploaded to Kaltura, and can be edited by following the self-service instructions.

-Before requesting professional services, we recommend checking the accuracy of machine generated captions.
-Sometimes quicker turnaround can be acheived by editing the machine captions.
-Class recordings that are not part of a student accommodation cannot supported at this time.
+Before requesting professional services, creators should check the accuracy of the machine-generated captions.
+Sometimes quicker turnaround can be achieved by editing the machine captions.

-Videos that do not qualifiy for the centralized captioning service can still be professionally captioned at the rates listed in 4help.
-Videos stored in locations outside of Kaltura (such as, YouTube, Vimeo, et. cetera) can leverage the capabilities of those systems to create captions or use the Kaltura captioning output and upload it to another location.
+Videos that do not qualify for the centralized 99% accurate captioning service can still be professionally captioned at the rates listed in 4help.
+Videos stored in locations outside of Kaltura (such as YouTube or Vimeo) can leverage the capabilities of those systems to create captions or use the Kaltura captioning output and upload it to another location.

 Free Self-Service Closed Captions